 I.23.9 The contractor shall promptly inform the relevant participating Member State of any damage claims brought against any of the Indemnified Persons (a “Third Party Claim”), stating the nature and basis of the damage claim in question and, if possible, the estimated amount of damages.
 The contractor shall use reasonable efforts to keep the participating Member State informed of any developments relating to such Third Party Claim, including updates on the estimated amount of damages.

 I.23.10 The contractor shall ensure that the Indemnified Persons take such commercially reasonable actions to avoid, defend or settle the Third Party Claim and to mitigate the liability incurred.
-Within [redacted content] calendar days of the submission by the contractor of an invoice for such actually incurred Losses (also when they arise during the course of legal proceedings or settlement discussions), the participating Member State shall provide written confirmation to the contractor that it will indemnify such losses, subject to the conditions set out in the present indemnification clause, in particular the conditions set above.
-[Redacted content.]
+Within [REDACTED] calendar days of the submission by the contractor of an invoice for such actually incurred Losses (also when they arise during the course of legal proceedings or settlement discussions), the participating Member State shall provide written confirmation to the contractor that it will indemnify such losses, subject to the conditions set out in the present indemnification clause, in particular the conditions set above.
+[REDACTED.]
 The contractor shall keep the participating Member State reasonably informed in relation to the Third Party Claim and the contractor may settle the Third Party Claim only with the prior consent of the participating Member State (such consent not to be unreasonably conditioned, withheld or delayed).

 I.23.11 Alternatively, the contractor may request, to the extent possible under the applicable rules of procedure, the participating Member State to assume (with its own counsel and at its own costs) sole control of the defence or settlement of the Third Party Claim; provided that: (i) the participating Member State shall reasonably take the contractors interests into consideration and shall not settle such Third Party Claim without the prior written consent of the contractor (such consent not to be unreasonably conditioned, withheld or delayed); and (ii) the contractor shall have the right, but not the obligation, to participate in the defence or settlement of the Third Party Claim and to retain its own counsel in connection with such Third Party Claim at its own expense.
-[Redacted Content.]
+[REDACTED.]

 I.23.12 These provisions apply until a final determination by the competent courts of a ground for exception to the indemnification, as stipulated in Articles I.23.4.
-Any claims of contractor under this Article I.23 shall be time barred not earlier than [redacted content] after the final expiration of all relevant statutes of limitation periods for the relevant Third Party Claim.
+Any claims of contractor under this Article I.23 shall be time barred not earlier than [REDACTED] after the final expiration of all relevant statutes of limitation periods for the relevant Third Party Claim.

 I.23.13 The Parties acknowledge and agree that the provisions of this indemnification clause are reasonable and necessary to protect the legitimate interest of the Indemnified Persons.
 However, if any provision in this clause were to be held to be illegal, invalid or unenforceable, in whole or in part, then such provision shall not be nullified but the Parties, including the participating Member States, shall be deemed to have agreed to such provision that conforms with the limitations imposed by applicable law and that is as close as possible to the original intention of the Parties and has the same or as similar as possible economic effect, and such provision shall be automatically reformed accordingly.